There are two ways you can attend our evenings.

 Answer: It’s all about copyright and conditions of screening attached to particular titles and formats (read below for more detail)

-On member evenings, we obtain 16mm film prints (and on some occasions digital copies), at very reasonable cost from the National Film and Sound Archive’s vast non-theatrical loans collection.
+On member evenings, we obtain 16mm film prints and digital formats, at very reasonable cost from the National Film and Sound Archive’s vast non-theatrical loans collection.
 These film prints are licensed from the copyright holders of the material to the NFSA for screening at a non-commercial film society with bona-fide members in attendance, not a commercial theatrical cinema where general admission is charged and commercial formats such as 35mm film or DCP digital are only screened.
 Therefore, under the terms and conditions of this loan of content from the NFSA, we are not allowed to charge single general admissions.
 We appreciate the assistance given by the NFSA in allowing access to this vast non-theatrical loans collection.